grafana/phlare/docs/sources/configure-client/language-sdks/nodejs.md

           env: dev
 ```

-## Sending data to Phlare with Pyroscope NodeJS integration
+## Sending data to Grafana Cloud or Phlare with Pyroscope NodeJS integration

 To configure NodeJS integration to send data to Phlare, replace the `serverAddress` placeholder with the appropriate server URL.
 This could be the Grafana Cloud Pyroscope URL or your own custom Phlare server URL.